Atom058/AtmelRC/README.md

 The files are prepared so that a chip can be programmed with [avrdude](http://www.nongnu.org/avrdude/) or similar (included in Win-AVR package).

 Finally, a programmer is needed.
-The simplest form is probably an arduino, or a [USBASP][USBASP link].
-The list of avrdude's supported programmers [can be found here][avrdude syntax documentation]
+The simplest form is probably an Arduino, or a [USBASP][USBASP link].
+The list of avrdude's supported programmers [can be found here][avrdude syntax documentation].

 ## Fuses and selection of clock sources
-The ATTiny will run on the Internal PPL clock as clk(CPU).
-This will results in a nominal frequency of 16MHz, which is sufficient to be able to read the PWM input.
+The ATTiny85 will run on the Internal PPL clock as clk(CPU).
+This will result in a nominal frequency of 16MHz, which is sufficient to be able to read the PWM input.
 The clock source is set by configuring the fuses of the microcontroller.

 The fuses are set to preserve EEPROM settings during chip-erase cycles.
 This means that the calibration settings stored in the EEPROM are not erased during a firmware update.

 Because the PWM signal is highly sensitive to differences, it is not guaranteed that the full output will be available.
-In order to ensure this, it can be a good idea to calibrate the internal ocillator of the chip.
+In order to ensure this, it can be a good idea to calibrate the internal oscillator of the chip.
 How to do this is explained in the datasheet of the microcontroller.
 In essence:

 * The system clock can be seen on the CLKI pin by configuring a fuse
 * The internal clock can be read by an external instrument (e.g. multimeter)